 Q: How can I check for registered sex offenders in my neighborhood?

-Click on the "Sex Offender Registry" tab on the left side of the screen and put in your address and it will tell you if there are any offenders in your immediate area.
+Click on the "Sex Offender Registry" tab on the home page and enter in your address, and it will tell you if there are any offenders in your area.
 You may also sign up for e-mail updates where the system will notify you of any sex offenders moving within 1 mile of your home.

 Q: How can I obtain my own criminal history?

 You may obtain an personal criminal history at the Newton County Sheriff's Office Monday through Friday between the hours of 8:00am and 4:00pm in the Administration Lobby.
 You must bring $20.00 cash for this service and it needs to be exact change.
 (We cannot make change)

 Q: When can I visit an inmate in the detention center?

 Inmate Visitation- Monday, Wednesday, and Saturday between 9:00am and 7:00pm.
 Each inmate has a prearranged time.
 Children can visit on Saturday only.
 No more than two children.
 Each inmate is allowed 30 minutes for visitation.

 Medical Visitation - Tuesday, Thursday, and Sunday.
 Anytime between 9:00am and 6:00pm.
 Be here on the hour to get signed in.
 Visitation starts 15 minutes after the hour.
 No children allowed.
 Inmates are allowed 30 minutes for